ambika564/hiring-exercise-2025/flood_task/README.md

 The data you will be using lives in the data folder in this repo.
 You can use any additional data such as DEM.
 Please document which data you have used.

-Download the Flood task.pdf file in data folder for further instructions on the flood task you will be undertaking.
+Download the flood_task.pdf file for further instructions on the task you will be undertaking.